whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 Healthy nations see any disrespect as a cultural wound that affects everybody, and the Nootka recognized that this child rape was a severe disrespect and therefore a severe cultural wound.
 If this disrespect wasn't fully addressed, everything was at risk, and nothing would be safe.

 The Nootka soon allied with neighboring groups and successfully killed all of these conquistadors.
-They saw how important it was to their nation's survival to protect themselves from predators.
+They saw how important it was to their nation's survival to protect themselves from predators.[xxx-daughters of copper woman|p79]

 This taught me the importance of maintaining that internal baseline of mutual respect.
 As the stories of widespread child abuse in unhealthy nations show, once a nation allows disrespect and tolerates selfish predators, there is no end to the trouble.